mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/PWR/PWR_EnterStopMode/readme.txt

 @par Example Description

-This example shows how to enter the system in STOP_LPREGU mode.
+How to enter the system in STOP_LPREGU mode.

 After start-up LED2 is toggling during 5 seconds, then the system automatically enter in STOP_LPREGU mode (Final state).